 Almost all of the world’s leading companies are run by high-tech supply chain management software.
 From manufacturing equipment to digital shipping bills and RFID scanning, products are being tracked online from their initial stages.

-Over the past years, supply chain management has benefited immeasurably from technological advancements that have made it faster and easier to transport goods.
-However, despite these improvements, supply chains continue to face challenges when it comes to tracking goods, ensuring the integrity of goods and holding members of the supply chain accountable for goods, as it transfers from one member in the chain to the next.
-Blockchain has the chance to reduce these core challenges affecting the supply chains while radically improving efficiencies in supply chain management.
+Over the past years, supply chain management has benefited immeasurably from technological advancements that made it faster and easier to transport goods.
+However, despite these improvements, supply chains continue to face challenges when it comes to tracking goods, ensuring the integrity of goods, and holding members of the supply chain accountable for goods, as it transfers from one member in the chain to the next.
+Blockchain has the chance to reduce these core challenges affecting the supply chains, while radically improving efficiencies in supply chain management.

 Supply chains today are fundamentally complex, uniting many players around the world.
 Many supply chains face challenges that have substantial consequences in terms of cost, speed, and quality.
-The most critical supply chain challenges are lack of transparency due to unpredictable or even unobtainable data, high amount of manual work, lack of interoperability, and inadequate information on the product’s transportation history.
+The most critical supply chain challenges are lack of transparency due to unpredictable or even unobtainable data, high amounts of manual work, lack of interoperability, and inadequate information about the product’s transportation history.
 In several situations, Blockchain applications can standout of these inefficiencies and add value.

 Blockchain facilitates visibility into transactions based on a participant’s level of approval.
 In case of a supply chain, Blockchain can provide each member with the ability to see every transaction.
-Every participant in the Blockchain can view the freight’s journey in the supply chain based on the permanent and guaranteed records that are created during its transit.
+Every participant in Blockchain can view the freight’s journey in the supply chain based on the permanent and guaranteed records that are created during its transit.